G3ph4z/docs/user_documentation/rst/deployment.rst

 Specify the default username and password for the administrative we user in the the ``authentication`` subtree.

+Specify the IPs or subnets which allowed to access the management interfaces.
+It can be subnet or IP or both.

 Optionally you may use the Ansible Vault mechanism as described in Step 2 to protect the confidentiality and integrity of this file as well.